unckless/RobUnckless_Lab_Notebook/_posts/2019-08-19-porites-ex.md

 ---
 layout: post
 title: Porites astreoides RNA/DNA Extractions for RNA Seq Test
-tags: [ DNA, RNA , Porites.
-RNASeq ]
+tags: [ DNA/RNA Extraction , Porites, RNA, DNA ]
 ---

 ## Extracting DNA and RNA from Porites astreoides corals for genome project to use the RNA for new Zymo Ribo-free RNASeq test kit